 Using the search function, open the desired report selection - e.g. the one for sales.
-Now select the desired report, for our example we use invoices, however, reports from the areas of sales, purchasing & reminder are supported.
+Now select the desired report.
+For our example we are going to use invoices, however, reports are supported for

-Now the window “Email subject placeholder” opens, here you have the possibility to define your placeholders.
-Two fields are available to you:
+On the page “Email subject placeholder” two fields are available to you:

 Placeholder - Here you define how your placeholder should look like.